-The topography within 2 miles of Joplin contains only modest variations in elevation, with a maximum elevation change of 161 feet, and an average elevation above sea level of 1,005 feet.
+The topography within 2 miles of Joplin contains only modest variations in elevation, with a maximum elevation change of 161 feet and an average elevation above sea level of 1,005 feet.
 Within 10 miles also contains only modest variations in elevation (400 feet).
-Within 50 miles contains very significant variations in elevation (997 feet).
+Within 50 miles contains only modest variations in elevation (997 feet).

 The area within 2 miles of Joplin is covered by artificial surfaces (86%) and trees (13%), within 10 miles by cropland (42%) and trees (41%), and within 50 miles by cropland (74%) and trees (20%).

 This report illustrates the typical weather in Joplin, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in Joplin.